Home » Pharma SOPs » QA SOPs » Procedure for planned internal Quality Audits in Pharma

 5.6 Corrective action and follow-up:

-5.6.1 Auditor is responsible only for the identification of the nonconformity.
+5.6.1 The auditor is only responsible for identifying the nonconformity.

-5.6.2 Auditee department Is responsible for determining and initiating corrective action required to correct the nonconformity or its cause and for the closure of the raised nonconformity report.
+5.6.2 The Auditee department is responsible for determining and initiating the corrective action required to correct the nonconformity or its cause, and for closing the raised nonconformity report.
+5.6.3, corrective action and its follow-up are completed within an agreed-upon time period by the auditor and Auditee department.
+If necessary, the Quality team also consults on this matter.

-5.6.4 On the agreed completion date or earliest possible, the auditor goes to the auditee department And verifies the satisfaction & effective implementation of the corrective action taken.
+5.6.4 On the agreed completion date or earliest possible, the auditor visits the Auditee department to verify satisfaction and effective implementation of the corrective action taken.

-5.6.5 Auditor records his comments regarding the verification of the corrective action taken.
-On satisfaction, he signs and closes the nonconformity.
+5.6.5 The auditor records comments regarding the verification of corrective action taken, and upon satisfaction, signs and closes the nonconformity.

-5.6.6 Quality team includes the audit report with details of the corrective actions taken on the agenda of the next management review meeting.
+5.6.6 The quality team includes the audit report with details of corrective actions taken on the agenda of the next management review meeting.

-5.6.7 All the documents in use must be duly approved and controlled prior to the issue to the user department.
+5.6.7 All documents in use must be duly approved and controlled before issuance to the user department.

-5.6.8 Obsolete documents shall be removed immediately from the point of use.
+5.6.8 Obsolete documents must be promptly removed from the point of use.

 NOTE: The audits that will be conducted include various applicable statutory and regulatory standards to avoid any oversight and lapses, e.g., all the statutory approvals, ISO 13485:2016, MDD 93/42/EEC as amended 2007/47, list of standards applied audits.